henriqueblobato/ip_info/README.md

 ## Architecture
 Flask was chosen for its simplicity and agility of development.
 The non-relational Redis database was chosen because it has the quickest and easiest way to cache values in a scalable way.
 The entered values are in a key/value format, fully compatible with a python dictionary
+All requests point to the same location in order to facilitate future features.
+Using the tor network or not, we have a centralization of requests in tor.py

 ## Settings
 The environment variables below will be consumed by settings.py, which will be inserted in all the respective containers responsible for execution.